LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/asynchronous.rst

 .. admonition:: Question

-   ``then`` is a method of the ``Promise`` class that allows us to run code after an event is completed?
+   ``then`` is a method of the ``Promise`` class that allows us to run code after an event is completed.

    #.
 True
    #.
 False